Sure, plenty of people live in Greenwich, Connecticut. But is there really a reason to visit Greenwich, CT?

 Arts, Culture, and Museums in Greenwich

-For those looking for historical or cultural points of interest, or just prefer to stay cleaner during their visit, Greenwich also has:
+For those looking for historical or cultural points of interest, or just prefer to stay cleaner during their visit, Greenwich also has plenty of museums and culture to experience, such as:

 - The Bruce Museum